drstreit/GameApp/README.md

 # GameApp
-Capture game screenshots into a dir via global hotkey and process that information to a GSheet for further processing The application uses several Console apps to perform different tasks:
+Capture game screenshots into a dir via global hotkey and process that information to a GSheet for further processing<br/>
+The application uses several Console apps to perform different tasks:
 ConsoleMain allows you to pick a running applciation to define the screen capture area.
 E.g. start Notepad and pull/resize it on top of your game windos (needs to run as "Windowed/Fullscreen" (New World default mode)) to define exactrly the area to capture - e.g. the list of trades.
 A global hotkey (CTRL-Tab) will be installed that triggers the capture of that area from a game.
 Status: Finished, needs polish.
 TextExtract will monitor a directory (currently: d:\tmp) for BMP files.
 It will extract text found there (using Tesseract) and write that text into a text file.
 Status: Finished, needs polish.